-The call to the ministry is an invitation to unequalled privilege - none of us would argue that.
+The call to the ministry is an invitation to unequalled privilege.
+None of us would argue that.
 It is an invitation to unsurpassed blessing, but that is not all.
 The call to the ministry is also an invitation to discouragement.
 What pastor, while understanding the privilege and the blessing of his calling, has not also has his heart broken?
 We all have.
-And there are those times when we are disheartened and downcast -- maybe when we feel like giving up.
+And there are those times when we are disheartened and downcast, maybe when we feel like giving up.
 Let me read a letter from a young pastor to his mentor.
 This is a true letter.

 My dear Jim,

 I’ll never forget that last talk on the night before graduation.
 You were off to the foreign field, and I was off to pastor my church.
 We had brave dreams of usefulness, and you have realized yours.
-As I look back across 25 years, I can see some lives that I have helped, and some things which I have been permitted to do that are worthwhile.
+As I look back across 25 years, I can see some lives that I have helped and some things which I have been permitted to do that are worthwhile.
 But sitting here tonight, I am more than half convinced that God never intended me to be a minister.
 If He did, I’m not big enough and brave enough to pay the price.
-And even if it leads you to write me down a coward, I’m gonna tell you why I’ve quit.
+And even if it leads you to write me down a coward, I’m going to tell you why I’ve quit.

-In these years, I have found not a few earnest, unselfish, consecrated Christians.
+In these years, I found not a few earnest, unselfish, consecrated Christians.
 I do not believe that I am especially morbid or unfair in my estimate.
-So, as far as I know my own heart, I’m not bitter.
-But through all these years, a conviction has been growing within me, that the average church member cares precious little about the Kingdom of God and its advancement, or the welfare of his fellow man.
-He is a Christian in order that he may save his soul from hell, and for no other reason.
+So as far as I know my own heart, I’m not bitter.
+But through all these years, a conviction has been growing within me, that the average church member cares precious little about the kingdom of God and its advancement or the welfare of his fellow man.
+He is a Christian in order that he may save his soul from hell and for no other reason.
 He does as little as he can, lives as indifferently as he dares.
-If he thought he could gain Heaven without even lifting his finger for others, he would jump at the chance.
+If he thought he could gain heaven without even lifting his finger for others, he would jump at the chance.

-I’m tired - tired of being the only one in the church from whom real sacrifice is expected; tired of straining and tugging to get Christian people to live like Christians; tired of planning work for my people and then being compelled to do it myself, or see it left undone; tired of dodging my creditors, when I would not need to if I had been paid what is due me; tired of the affrighting vision of a penniless old age.
-I’m not leaving Christ -- I love Him.
+I’m tired.
+Tired of being the only one in the church from whom real sacrifice is expected, tired of straining and tugging to get Christian people to live like Christians tired of planning work for my people and then being compelled to do it myself or see it left undone, tired of dodging my creditors when I would not need to if I had been paid what is due me, tired of the affrighting vision of a penniless old age.
+I’m not leaving Christ.
+I love Him.
 I’ll still try to serve Him.
-Judge me leniently, old friend -- I can’t bear to lose your friendship.
+Judge me leniently, old friend.
+I can’t bear to lose your friendship.